Registered charity 290209

 From its inception, the Stowmarket Concert Band has had a vested interest in musical education and this is still continuing.
 With full registered-charity status, the Band is committed to not only giving players of any age or ability the chance to perform, but also to supplying instruments, group tuition and ongoing support to anyone interested in learning.
 We have trainee members of ages 6 to 60+, with members either reigniting an old hobby or learning from scratch.

 Many of the adults in the main band began their love for music in the junior band many years ago, and can thoroughly recommend it as a hobby and social pursuit.
 Our Training Band members often come from local schools, and they are encouraged to also join with musical groups at their school and use instruments supplied by the Band there too.
 Players who wish to take musical exams are encouraged, and tutoring is available.
-In 2017 we ran another batch of 20 ABRSM musical exams, and all trainees passed, with every trainee getting at least one 'excellent' rating!
-We have another 22 booked for early 2018!
+In 2017 we ran another batch of 20 ABRSM musical exams, and all trainees passed, with every trainee getting at least one 'excellent' rating, and we achieved the same again in early 2018!
+Well done!

 The training band practises on a Monday evening throughout the year (exc bank holidays) from 6.30pm to 7.25pm at Abbots Hall Primary School.
 More experienced trainees will often stay to join the main band later in the evening too.
 Trainees perform their own pieces in some of the main band concerts, and also have their own bookings, or even hold their own independent concerts.